Azure Functions on Kubernetes with KEDA

 How Kubernetes-based functions work

 The Azure Functions service is made up of two key components: a runtime and a scale controller.
 The Functions runtime runs and executes your code.
 The runtime includes logic on how to trigger, log, and manage function executions.
 The Azure Functions runtime can run anywhere.
 The other component is a scale controller.
 The scale controller monitors the rate of events that are targeting your function, and proactively scales the number of instances running your app.
 To learn more, see Azure Functions scale and hosting.

 Kubernetes-based Functions provides the Functions runtime in a Docker container with event-driven scaling through KEDA.
-KEDA can scale down to 0 instances (when no events are occurring) and up to n instances.
+KEDA can scale in to 0 instances (when no events are occurring) and out to n instances.
 It does this by exposing custom metrics for the Kubernetes autoscaler (Horizontal Pod Autoscaler).
 Using Functions containers with KEDA makes it possible to replicate serverless function capabilities in any Kubernetes cluster.
 These functions can also be deployed using Azure Kubernetes Services (AKS) virtual nodes feature for serverless infrastructure.

 Managing KEDA and functions in Kubernetes

 To run Functions on your Kubernetes cluster, you must install the KEDA component.
 You can install this component using Azure Functions Core Tools.